rytmercado/rytmercado/README.md

 # 👋 Hey, I'm Ry - not Ryan, Ry.

-Full Stack web developer skilled in HTML5, CSS, JavaScript, Node, Ruby, Rails, SQL and GitHub.
+Full Stack web developer skilled in HTML5, CSS, JavaScript, Node, Ruby, Rails, SQL and Git.
 I’m currently enrolled in a full stack bootcamp through the App Academy to expand my developer skills and turn my dreams into reality!

 ### 🔭 I’m currently working on: